(SYMPHONY) Phase 1/2 Study Targeting EGFR Resistance Mechanisms in NSCLC

 - Radiotherapy to a large field or including a vital organ (including whole brain radiotherapy or stereotactic radiosurgery to brain) within 14 days before the first dose of study drug.
 Participant received radiotherapy to a focal site of disease that did not include a vital organ (such as a limb) within 7 days before the first dose of study drug.

-- Any of the following abnormalities on the latest laboratory test prior to the first dose of study drug (ie, within 7 days prior to Cycle 1 Day 1 [C1D1]):
+- Any of the following abnormalities on the most recent laboratory test prior to the first dose of study drug (ie, Cycle 1 Day 1 [C1D1] or screening):

 - Absolute neutrophil count (ANC) <1.0×109/L.